vm8181/Excel-Shift-Analysis-Report-Automation/README.md

 - Created a separate view within Power Query to streamline the data for further analysis.
 ### Advanced Pivot Table Operations 📈
 #### Data Import to Excel:
--Imported the transformed and summarized data into Excel.
+- Imported the transformed and summarized data into Excel.
 #### Pivot Table Analysis:
 - Utilized advanced pivot table operations to analyze the data.
 - Created dynamic charts and graphs to visualize the data trends and patterns.